 Some aspects of a maintenance plan are simple - change the oil, change the belts, change the filters (just like your car).
 But, to keep a system operating at maximum efficiency, you’ll need to expend more elbow grease beyond the basics from time to time.
 Air-handler coils need to be cleaned periodically to keep heat transfer at maximum amounts.
 Boilers need to be cleaned annually; even 1/16-inch of soot and ash on heat-exchange surfaces in an oil-firing boiler can reduce efficiency by 10 percent.

 And, don’t forget fire testing.
-D’Ascenzo suggests fire testing and flame adjustment every 3 years.
+D’Ascenzo suggests fire testing and flame adjustment every three years.
 “You can’t just test by eyeing the flame,” D’Ascenzo says.
 “You can be so far off the mark by trying to eye-adjust a flame in a boiler.
 You’ve got to measure.”

 Predictive maintenance is also important.
 By tracking different system indicators such as oil temperature, RPM speeds, and other factors, you can pick up on many emerging problems before they reach a crisis situation.
 “A lot of different diagnostics can point to issues where service isn’t being performed in the repetitive, regular nature that it is supposed to be,” Bordes says.